nicolechao/springboard-data-science/Capstone 2/proposal.md

 ## Approach
-1. Apply techniques like TF-IDF and/or wordvec to represent text data
+1. Apply techniques like TF-IDF and/or wordvec to represent text data.
 2. Apply machine learning model to predict sentiment on movie reviews.